-Potent vanilloid receptor agonist (pEC50 values are 8.1 and 7.7 at rat and human VR1 receptors respectively).
+Olvanil is a potent vanilloid receptor agonist (pEC50 values are 8.1 and 7.7 at rat and human VR1 receptors respectively).
 Also blocks anandamide uptake (IC50 = 9 μM) and may bind to CB1 cannabinoid receptors.
 Antinociceptive following systemic administration.
-Also available as part of the Vanilloid TRPV1 Receptor Tocriset™.

 |Storage||Desiccate at -20°C|